teampanicbear/valentin-cheval/src/content/post/gotymebank/index.md

 ---
 title: Tyme Bank
-headingTitle: |-
-  Tyme
-  Bank
+headingTitle: Tyme Bank
 introduction: >-
-  GoTyme Bank aims to revolutionize banking access in the little time - let’s see how we made a blockchain explorer: Philippines, particularly for the underbanked and unbanked population.

-  As a Lead product designer in Tyme bank I helped shape up our design system, branding strategy and working on features like fractionnal shares.
+  Gotyme Bank is a digital bank, working on helping the younger generation get a all-in-hand financial application.

+  I joined the team as Lead product designer and worked on their financial investment product suite, in particular fractional shares
 excerpt: One of the fastest digital bank in SEA and Africa, Tyme Bank is an ambitious young bank.
 I worked as a lead product designer, focusing on their investment product suite and branding